Criminal Defence Against Voluntary Manslaughter Charges

 Voluntary manslaughter sentencing guidelines

 Being found guilty of voluntary manslaughter is a serious crime, and the potential punishments take this into account.
 Sentencing, however, does vary according to circumstances.
+More detailed information on the sentencing guidelines for voluntary manslaughter can be found on the Sentencing Council page.

 The potential punishment for being found guilty of voluntary manslaughter by Loss of Control or as a result of a suicide pact is 14 years’ imprisonment.
 Voluntary manslaughter as a result of diminished responsibility carries a potential custodial sentence of 24 years.